 The most important thing to remember is that there are people available to help you and your family.
 Often it is easier to talk to someone who is not directly involved with your illness.
 You may find it helpful to talk to a counsellor who is specially trained to offer support and advice.
-Many people also find great comfort in their religion at this time.
-Hong Kong Cancer Fund is always willing to discuss any problems that you might have and we can put you in touch with a counsellor or a support group.
+Staff at Hong Kong Cancer Fund are always willing to discuss any problems that you might have and can put you in touch with a counsellor or a support group.
+Call us on 3656 0800 for more information.

-Hong Kong Cancer Fund Service Network
+Hong Kong Cancer Fund service network

-Our Cancer Patient Resource Centres in the public hospitals and the four CancerLink support centres in the community provide free counselling and information to those affected by Together they form a seamless service network that meet the needs of those living with cancer at different stages of their cancer journey.
+Our five CancerLink support centres and seven cancer patient resource centres in major public hospitals provide free counselling, support and information to those in need.
+Together they form a seamless service network that meets the needs of people at different stages of their cancer journey.